theforeman/kafo/README.md

 5. Back to main menu
 ```

-When you enter Extra paramaters, you see only $three and option to get back
+When you enter Extra parameters, you see only $three and an option to get back
-to parent.
-In Advanced you see $two and two more subgroups - Advanced A and
+to the parent.
+In Advanced you can see $two and two more subgroups - Advanced A and
-Advanced B. When you enter these subgroups, you see their parameters of
+Advanced B. When you enter these subgroups, you can again see their parameters.
-course.
 Nesting is unlimited.
 Also there's no naming rule.
 Just notice that
 the main group must be called `Parameters` and it's parameters are always
-displayed on first level of module configuration.
+displayed on first level of the module configuration.

 ```
 Group Extra parameters (of module foreman)